nishantmicky/ChatApp/README.md

 ## Steps to run project
 - Clone repo from `https://github.com/nishantmicky/ChatApp.git`.
 - Open `ChatApp.xcodeproj` directly in Xcode and run the application target on simulator.
 If you want to run it on device, you need to add development team id in Signing and Capabilities.
 - Register user and you will see list of other registered users and their latest message on home screen.
-Currently I have already registered a user with `name: Nishant Kumar` and `email: nishant@gmail.com`.
+Currently I have already registered a user with `name: Nishant Kumar` and `email: nishant@gmail.com` and `password: nishant`.
 You can go on edit and logout to register another users.
 - Click on name and you can send one-to-one message to that user.
 - You can also run app on two parallel simulators and login with different user to have real time conversation.